Christina El Moussa And Gary Anderson Split: What’s The Latest?

 It’s likely that this recent split between Christina El Moussa and Gary Anderson is only going to further fuel rumors of a possible reconciliation between Christina El Moussa and Tarek El Moussa, particularly in light of the fact that they are back on set working together and making joint public appearances.

-However, it would appear that both Tarek and Christina El Moussa are choosing to carry on with their business relationship only, and, in that sense it has been business as usual for the Flip or Flop couple.
-As for Christina, it’s unknown at this point how hard she is taking her split from Gary Anderson, however, she seems content to focus on her business, and despite their personal differences in recent months, both Tarek and Christina El Moussa are on the same page when it comes to their brand, their business, and their brood.
+However, it would appear that both Tarek and Christina El Moussa are choosing to carry on with their business relationship only, and, in that sense it has been business as usual for the Flip or Flop stars.
+As for Christina, it’s unknown at this point how hard she is taking her split from Gary Anderson, however, she seems content to focus on her business, and, despite their personal differences in recent months, both Tarek and Christina El Moussa seem to be on the same page when it comes to their brand, their business, and their brood.

 Huge shout out to my girl right here @cazeb … My best friend – turned publicist extraordinaire – has been by my side since we were 14 years old … she has always supported me and had my best interest at heart- and during this difficult time she has been a ray of positivity and such a role model … Cassie you are the best friend anyone could ask for and I am so lucky to have you in my life.
 Here's to always laughing together and finding joy in every hardship … C&C ❤